False Claims Act (Qui tam actions)

-If you have non-public information about a fraud against the government, and are deciding whether to blow the whistle, you need confidential, secure, and private counsel regarding your rights and potential for recovery.
+If you have non-public information about fraud against the government and are deciding whether to blow the whistle, you need confidential, secure, and private counsel regarding your rights and potential for recovery.
 It is imperative that you seek experienced, qualified counsel before you take action or make any of your private information public.

 If you have non-public evidence of a fraud on the government, you could be entitled to a percentage of that recovery as a “relator” under federal or state law.
 If you are involved in a conflict with a special district, do not wait to call a Colorado corporate litigation attorney at Burg Simpson at 303-792-5595.